HCScorp/soa/services/hotel/readme.md

 └── src
     └── main
         ├── java
-        │   └── # service code goes here
+        │   └── # approver.service code goes here
         └── webapp
             └── WEB-INF
                 └── web.xml
 ```

-## Developing the service
+## Developing the approver.service

-The `Registry` service is use to store citizens inside a global registry (_Folkeregisteret_).
+The `Registry` approver.service is use to store citizens inside a global registry (_Folkeregisteret_).
 It follows a document approach, and handle the following events:

   - `REGISTER`: registers a citizen;
   - `RETRIEVE`: get a citizen based on his/her social security number.